-Falcon Australia had previously indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing will delay the completion of the nine well programme.
-Pending the outcome of the independent scientific inquiry which was established following the introduction of a moratorium on hydraulic fracturing Origin has requested a suspension of all drilling operations with the DPIR.
-The suspension request and a revised timetable for the remaining work programme are being finalised with the DPIR.
+Falcon Australia had expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
+The introduction of a moratorium on hydraulic fracturing has delayed the completion of the well programme.
+Work has however commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.

-Falcon Australia does not believe that the moratorium on hydraulic fracturing impacts the carrying value of the asset.
-The outcome of the inquiry is unknown, with recommendations expected to be made later this year.
-The joint venture remains fully committed to the project.
-The work programme and the announcements during 2016 and 2017 provide sufficient evidence to support the carrying value of the asset.
+Falcon Australia does not believe that the delay brought about by the moratorium on hydraulic fracturing has impacted the carrying value of the asset.
+Work has commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.
+The work programme and the announcements during 2018 and 2019 provide sufficient evidence to support the carrying value of the asset.